 HubSpot told us to allocate someone for at least 15 hours per week for implementation.
 And actually, they were right.
 Important bit to note: don’t mishear when they say it: it's 15 hours/WEEK, not 15 hours/MONTH 😭

 Inbound marketing is built on good content.
-So, not only do you need someone to make the CRM work in the first place and follow up leads, you need someone to write content, publish and promote it.
+So, not only do you need someone to make the CRM work in the first place and follow up leads, you need someone to plan and own your HubSpot content strategy.
 Good inbound marketing is driven by great content.
 And no, this isn’t 300 word puff piece opinion blogs, it’s useful, in-depth, valuable content.
 It is aimed at people who have problems in the real world that can be solved by your business and it means you giving away some of the mystery of what you do.

 Good content takes time to write, as does building a strong and trusting relationship with your potential customers.